mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### Derived Dependency Tracking

-You can pass a function with state to a derived without losing reactivity, because a signal only has to be read inside of an effect to be tracked:
+You can pass a function with state to a derived without losing reactivity:

 ```svelte:App.svelte {3,5-7}
 <script lang="ts">